DiddiLeija/text_formatter/docs/dev/github.rst

 .. note::

-   Except of ``dependabot``, this workflow will absolutely fail if a bot account opened the issue/PR.
+   This workflow is currently failing when the PR is submitted by a bot.
+See the GitHub issue `#40 <https://github.com/DiddiLeija/text_formatter/issues/40>`_ to see the full details.

 The ``lock-threads`` workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^